-It was converted into the Whitehall Cinema in 1913, with the addition of a 168-seat balcony, and with 500 seats in the stalls.
-The Whitehall Cinema opened on August Bank Holiday Monday, 1913.
+It was converted into the Whitehall Cinema opening with the addition of a 168-seat balcony, and with 500 seats in the stalls.
+The Whitehall Cinema opened on August Bank Holiday Monday, 25th August 1913.

 In 1945, the Whitehall Cinema was screening films, and had some live show use on its stage.
 The Whitehall Cinema was closed on 22nd October 1955 with Hedy Lamarr in “The Face That Launched a Thousand Ships”(L'amante di Paride).
 It was converted into a bingo club, then by 1988 had become a J. Tussaud Waxworks, and by 1993 was a Megazone laser game show.
-It had been demolished by 2016.
+It was demolished in 2015.

 Just login to your account and subscribe to this theater